ifunanya02031/Enterprise-Identity-Lifecycle/labs/1-Enterprise-Identity-Environment/README.md

 # Enterprise Identity Lifecycle
+### Building the Foundation of Enterprise Identity

+This implementation establishes the foundation of an enterprise identity environment.
+Beginning with Active Directory, we'll establish a directory integration with Okta, configure identity sourcing, synchronize user attributes, and automate access through group-based assignments before moving into authentication, federation, and lifecycle management.

 To properly simulate a directory integration/multiple profile sources (that’ll exist in an enterprise environment), we begin with a Windows Server, to install Active Directory.